Analysis of antimicrobial consumption and resistance ('JIACRA' reports)

 In addition, the three agencies recommend further research to understand better how use of antibiotics and resistance affect one another.

 This was the first time that data from humans and food animals in Europe were analysed together.
-It highlighted:

 - important differences across the EU in the use of antibiotics in animals and humans;